EricssonResearch/dnt/dyniptest/README.md

 ## DHCP

 There are several DHCP servers available for Linux.
 Once one of the servers is running on *nc*, on *nd* we can do `dhclient -d ethDC` to get IPv4 address or `dhclient -6 -d ethDC` to get IPv6 address.

-Note that only DHCPv4 can supply default gateway, on IPv6 we also need *radvd*.
+Note that only DHCPv4 can supply default gateway, on IPv6 we need *radvd* to set it.
+The `radvdC.conf` can be used in conjunction with DHCP, the address set by DHCP will take precedence over the address configured from the router advertisement.
+The `radvdCnoaddr.conf` doesn't configure address, just the default gateway.

 ### Kea